 Honoring Outstanding Performance in Teaching

-Since 2001, RWTH Aachen has been awarding Teaching Awards in order to recognize outstanding performance in teaching and learning at the University.
+RWTH has been presenting lecturers with Teaching Awards in honor of their outstanding performance in teaching and learning at the University since 2001.
 In 2017, awards were once again given in the two categories of "Instructor of the Year" and the "Project of the Year."
-The project award is worth 12,000 euros, the instructor award 6,000 euros.
-The prize money is to be used in teaching and research, whereby at least two thirds of the amount should be dedicated to teaching and learning.
+The Project Award is worth 12,000 euros, the Instructor Award 6,000 euros.
+The prize money is to be used in teaching and research and at least two-thirds should be dedicated to teaching and learning.

 Support of the Learning Process and Superior Involvement

 In accordance with RWTH's Excellent Teaching Institutional Strategy, which aims at improving basic teaching at the University, instructors and projects that are particularly committed to outstanding, innovative teaching should be promoted.
-Outstanding teaching strategies, the support for students, or superior commitment to teaching are at the focus.
+Outstanding teaching strategies, support for students, or superior commitment to teaching are the key focus here.

-After a review of the nominations and intense deliberation, the Commission for Quality Management in Teaching recommended the below named members of RWTH for the 2019 Teaching Award.
+After reviewing the nominations and intense deliberation, the Commission for Quality Management in Teaching recommended the below-named members of RWTH for the 2020 Teaching Award.
 The Rectorate endorsed this vote.
-The teaching award was presented during the RWTHtransparent ceremony on 31 January, 2020.Copyright: Heike Lachmann
+The Award was not yet presented to the winners in person due to the current circumstances with the pandemic.

-The Teaching Prize in the category “Lecturer” was given to Professor Dirk Uwe Sauer, from the Chair of Electrochemical Energy Conversion and Storage Systems.
+The Teaching Award in the “Instructor” category was given to Professor Sven Klinkel, Chair of Structural Analysis and Dynamics.

 - Teaching Award of the Department of Mathematics